 Devotional:

 Jesus told His disciples, “You will be my witnesses.”
 A witness reports what they’ve seen and heard.
 Peter saw the empty tomb.
 Joanna touched the risen Christ.
 The Beguines saw lives transformed.
-Your story—healing, provision, peace—is evidence of God’s kingdom.
+Your story—healing, provision, peace—is evidence of God’s Kingdom.
 We witness best when we share specific moments: “God helped me forgive…” or “He provided when I lost…” Vague faith-talk lacks power, but personal stories disarm doubt and invite curiosity.

 What victory, lesson, or encounter with God can you share this week?
 Write it down.
-Who needs to hear how Jesus moved in your actual life, not just abstract theology?

 Prayer:

 Spirit of God, help me to reflect on what I have seen, heard, and experienced of You.
 Give me the courage to be a witness bearer, sharing the hope and love of Jesus with those around me.
-Remove any hindrances that keep me silent, and fill me with boldness to proclaim Your kingdom.
+Remove any hindrances that keep me silent and fill me with boldness to proclaim Your kingdom.
 May my life be a testimony to Your grace and power.
 Amen.

 Acts 1:8 NLT